dclnbrght/web/content-software/archiscribe-mcp-server.md

 * *"#archiscribe Write a clear, non-technical overview of the architecture in the \[...\] ArchiMate view.
 Include key components, their roles, and how they interact.
 Output as a markdown file in the \[...\] folder."*

+### Perform Threat Modelling
+An AI Agent can perform a threat modelling exercise if provided with details of an ArchiMate view representing a data flow diagram.
+For example, a data flow diagram can be created with Application Components connected by Flow relationships.
+Grouping elements can be used for trust boundaries, by adding a Stereotype property with a value of Trust Boundary.
+Here is a prompt to create a threat model report based on a view:

+* *"#archiscribe Get the details of the \[...-DataFlow\] ArchiMate view.
+Analyse the data flows to identify potential threats using the STRIDE methodology.
+Create a threat model report in a structured format, using tables as required, output in markdown format to a file named \[...-DataFlow\]-ThreatModelReport.md."*

 ## Source Code

 The source code for *archiscribe-mcp* is available on GitHub: